hazendaz/base-parent/README.md

 <parent>
     <groupId>com.hazendaz</groupId>
     <artifactId>base-parent</artifactId>
-    <version>1</version>
+    <version>5</version>
 </parent>
 ```

-This project contains only testing dependencies beyond maven plugin configurations.
-Simply run `mvn clean install`
+This project contains only testing and configuration dependencies beyond maven plugin configurations.
+Simply run
-on your project and everything should build as expected.
+`mvn clean install` on your project and everything should build as expected.

 ## Introduction ##